 Their use goes back thousands of years.
-It is thought that the Greeks gave their dogs spiked collars in an effort to deter wolves from killing the farm dogs by ripping their throats out.
+The Greeks gave their dogs spiked collars in an effort to deter wolves from killing the farm dogs by ripping their throats out.
 Today some collars like the prong collar which is spiked on the inside, still exist as anti-pulling devices.
-Collars with spikes on the outside still exist amongst certain breed ciircles.
+Collars with spikes on the outside still exist amongst certain breed circles.

-The dog collar was originally used in ancient Egypt to display the status of the family and the dog.
-Different materials were used such as gold, brass, silver, silk, velvet and leather as people started to personalise their dogs’ collars.
+Originally used in ancient Egypt to display the status of the family and the dog, different materials were used such as gold, brass, silver, silk, velvet and leather as people started to personalise their dogs’ collars.

 Nowadays, they are more likely to be made from manmade materials such as nylon, polypropylene, faux suede and leather, but also real leather is still used.